 Audible is an audiobook service from Amazon, offering the world’s biggest selection of titles ranging from much-loved classics to new releases and original podcasts.
 Listeners can download or stream their chosen titles with a membership to Audible.

 Books may be read aloud by a narrator, the authors themselves, well-known stars or even performed by an audio cast.
-Many podcasts also have famous hosts, for instance, Michael Caine’s podcast Heist about famous robberies and Alan Partridge’s new podcast, From the Oasthouse.
+Many podcasts also have famous hosts – for instance, Michael Caine’s podcast Heist is about famous robberies, and then there’s From the Oasthouse, Alan Partridge’s podcast, which, of course, is read by the East Anglian superstar himself.

 How does Audible work?